How to improve employee retention with a workplace wellness program

 Supporting your employees' physical and mental health is one of the core pillars of any wellness program.

 HRAs are a great option for businesses that want to offer an individualized benefit while saving money and time compared to a group health plan.
-Employers reimburse their employees for healthcare expenses such as individual health insurance premiums and qualifying out-of-pocket medical expenses with an HRA.
+Employers reimburse their employees for healthcare expenses such as individual health insurance premiums and qualifying out-of-pocket medical expenses.
 HRAs are tax-free for both the employer and the employee.

 If your organization has 50 or more full-time equivalent employees, the Affordable Care Act (ACA) requires you to offer health benefits to at least 95% of your full-time employees.
 An individual coverage HRA (ICHRA) is a great alternative to group health insurance for organizations that need to satisfy the employer mandate.